bigfix/developer.bigfix.com/site/reference/types/time-interval.md

 # extrema of &lt;time interval&gt; : ( time interval, time interval )

-Returns the minimum and maximum extreme values of the given list of &lt;time interval&lt; types.
+Returns the minimum and maximum extreme values of the given list of &lt;time interval&gt; types.

 # maximum of &lt;time interval&gt; : time interval